flipt-io/cup/README.md

 #### Configuration

 A `cupd` instance has a number of configuration mechanisms.
-It first helps to understand the different mechanisms involved in configuring `cup`.
+It first helps to understand the different mechanisms involved in configuring a Cup server.

 1. General top-level `cupd` configuration
 2. Resource definitions
 3. Controller configuration
 4. API resource / controller bindings

-**General Configuration**
+##### General Configuration

 This is the top-level set of configuration which can be provided via CLI flags, environment variables or a configuration yaml file.
 You can see what `cupd` requires by simple invoking the following: